qBraid/qBraid/docs/lab/troubleshoot.rst

 - Service unavailable or unreachable
 - File Save Error

 you need to restart your qBraid Lab server.
-For these types of errors, *refreshing the page won't work*.
+For these types of errors, refreshing the page won't work.
 Instead, you need to pull down a new Lab image, which can only be done from the qBraid Hub Control Panel:

 Go to **File** > **Hub Control Panel**, or type https://lab.qbraid.com/hub/home directly into your